Overall Record: 306-185-6 (.622)

 In addition to his 19 years of coaching on the collegiate level, MacDonald has also spent considerable time coaching on the club level.
 This includes six years at the Fort Washington Swim Club in his hometown of Fort Washington, Pa., nine years at the Emerald City Dive Club in Greenville, N.C., and four years as the founder, owner and head coach of the Wahoo Diving Club in Charlottesville, Va.

-MacDonald and his wife, Christie, are the parents of Bryan, who will turn two in early 2017.
+MacDonald and his wife, Christie, are the parents of son Bryan, who will turn three in early 2018, and daughter Madison, who will celebrate her first birthday on Christmas Day.